Chat with us, powered by LiveChat

 Why?

-First things first, proper ADA sign placement is important for—you guessed it—ensuring ADA compliance.
+First, proper placement of ADA signage is important for—you guessed it—staying compliant.
 There are several features building inspectors look at to determine if a building is up to code, and signage is one of them.
-If the right signs aren’t installed in the right places, a business could face serious consequences, including…
+If the right signs aren’t installed in the right places, a business could face serious consequences, including the following:

 Where Are ADA Signs Required?

-Those who aren’t well versed in ADA sign specifications often pose the same question: “Where are ADA signs required?”
-The short answer is ADA signs are required in any building that is open to the public.
+The short answer is ADA signs are required in any building in the U.S. that is open to the public.
 Typically, these displays must be installed at the doorway of every permanent room and space.
+Although there are some exceptions, this is the general rule to follow.

-Because translating the ADA—and even 2010 ADA Standards for Accessible Design—can be a challenge, the tips below are helpful when it comes to understanding ADA sign placement in depth.
+You may still have questions if you’re not well-versed in ADA sign guidelines.
+As you’ve probably discovered, translating the ADA—and even the 2010 ADA Standards for Accessible Design—can be a challenge.
+However, the tips below are helpful in understanding ADA sign placement in depth.

 Brown conference room sign with braille next to door demonstrating proper ADA sign placement.

-As previously mentioned, all permanent spaces and rooms must have ADA-compliant signs in place.
+As previously mentioned, all permanent spaces and rooms in public facilities must have ADA-compliant signage.

-According to Section 216.2 of the ADA, buildings must have compliant signs that provide labels, names, or designations for interior spaces or rooms where the sign is not likely to change over the course of time and will serve the same function for more than one week.
+Section 216.2 of the ADA Standards provides more specific instructions on signage.
+It states buildings must have compliant signage that provides labels, names, or designations for interior spaces or rooms.
+Specifically, this applies to areas where the sign is not likely to change over the course of time and will serve the same function for more than one week.

-One example of a room that could be considered at least somewhat likely to change would be a classroom.
-It could be an art lab one year and a math classroom the next, depending on the needs of the school.
-Therefore, an ADA-compliant sign might not necessarily be required if it can be reasonably expected to change use frequently.
+An example of a room that could be considered somewhat likely to change would be a classroom.
+Depending on the school’s needs, it could be an art lab one year and a math classroom the next.
+Therefore, an ADA-compliant room name sign might not be required if it can be reasonably expected to change use frequently.
+However, a room number sign would still be necessary to help students identify the right classroom.

 What Other Rules Are There for ADA Sign Placement?

-When mounting ADA signs in a public facility, the following guidelines should be kept in mind:
+When hanging ADA signs in a public facility, it’s important to keep the following guidelines in mind:

 Takeaway

-However, even if ADA signs are not required for a particular room, it’s still a good idea to have them.
-Rather than meeting the bare minimum in terms of ADA standards, an organization’s focus should be on efforts that will make the building more accessible for everyone.
+However, even if ADA signage isn’t required for a particular room, having it is still a good idea.
+Rather than meeting the bare minimum in terms of ADA sign standards, an organization should focus on efforts that will make the building more accessible for everyone.

 Filed Under: ADA Signage